NicholasSoares/Courseplay-vehicles-incompatibility-fix/README.md

 * IC issues on JD combines from JHHG Modding, with full animation overhaul including wipers, seats and displays, be aware that the IC functionality at this time is fully disabled, in general at same level of the console version in this matter but with better animations and alot more options and quality in general.

-* Vehicle type of STS series from SIID Modding.
+* Vehicle type of STS series from SIID Modding, now compatible with courseplay.

 ## Instructions